tsunami416604/azure-docs.hu-hu/articles/cloudfoundry/cloudfoundry-oms-nozzle.md

 ```
 OMS_WORKSPACE             : Log Analytics workspace ID: Open your Log Analytics workspace in the Azure portal, select **Advanced settings**, select **Connected Sources**, and select **Windows Servers**.
 OMS_KEY                   : OMS key: Open your Log Analytics workspace in the Azure portal, select **Advanced settings**, select **Connected Sources**, and select **Windows Servers**.
-OMS_POST_TIMEOUT          : HTTP post timeout for sending events to Log Analytics.
+OMS_POST_TIMEOUT          : HTTP post timeout for sending events to Azure Monitor logs.
 The default is 10 seconds.
-OMS_BATCH_TIME            : Interval for posting a batch to Log Analytics.
+OMS_BATCH_TIME            : Interval for posting a batch to Azure Monitor logs.
 The default is 10 seconds.
-OMS_MAX_MSG_NUM_PER_BATCH : The maximum number of messages in a batch to Log Analytics.
+OMS_MAX_MSG_NUM_PER_BATCH : The maximum number of messages in a batch to Azure Monitor logs.
 The default is 1000.
 API_ADDR                  : The API URL of the CF environment.
 For more information, see the preceding section, "Sign in to your CF deployment as an admin through CF CLI."
 DOPPLER_ADDR              : Loggregator's traffic controller URL.
 For more information, see the preceding section, "Sign in to your CF deployment as an admin through CF CLI."
 FIREHOSE_USER             : CF user you created in the preceding section, "Create a CF user and grant required privileges."
 This user has firehose and Cloud Controller admin access.